 What causes non-Hodgkin lymphoma?

 Family history – Having a parent, brother or sister who has had non-Hodgkin lymphoma slightly increases a person’s risk of developing it.
-However, this family link is rare and most people with non-Hodgkin lymphoma do not have a family history.
+However, this family link is rare.

 Who gets non-Hodgkin lymphoma?

-Each year in NSW, about 1700 people are diagnosed with non-Hodgkin lymphoma.
+Each year in Australia, about 5000 people are diagnosed with non-Hodgkin lymphoma.
 It is more common in men than women.
 Most cases occur in adults aged 60 and older.
 However, non-Hodgkin lymphoma can also occur in young adults and children.